peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* An EDecimal object.
+* An arbitrary-precision binary floating-point number.

 **Throws:**

-* <code>NullPointerException</code> - The parameter "otherValue" is null.
+* <code>NullPointerException</code> - The parameter <code>otherValue</code> is
+ null.

 ### ToDouble
     public double ToDouble()
-Converts this value to its closest equivalent as a 64-bit floating-point number.
-The half-even rounding mode is used. <p>If this value is a NaN, sets the high bit of the 64-bit floating point number's significand area for a quiet NaN, and clears it for a signaling NaN.
- Then the other bits of the significand area are set to the lowest bits of this object's unsigned mantissa (significand), and the next-highest bit of the significand area is set if those bits are all zeros and this is a signaling NaN.
-Unfortunately, in the .NET implementation, the return value of this method may be a quiet NaN even if a signaling NaN would otherwise be generated.</p>
+Converts this value to a 64-bit floating-point number.

 **Returns:**

 * A 64-bit floating-point number.

+### ToEDecimal
+    public EDecimal ToEDecimal()
+Converts this value to an arbitrary-precision decimal number.

+**Returns:**

+* An EDecimal object.

 ### ToEInteger
     public EInteger ToEInteger()
 Converts this value to an arbitrary-precision integer.
-Any fractional part in this value will be discarded when converting to an arbitrary-precision integer.
+Any fractional part of this value will be discarded when converting to an arbitrary-precision integer.

 **Returns:**